-- 3. The sentence prescribed by this section: - (a) Must not exceed the sentence imposed for the crime; and

-(b) Runs concurrently or consecutively with the sentence prescribed by statute for the crime, as ordered by the court.

-4. The court shall not grant probation to or suspend the sentence of any person convicted of attempted murder, battery which involves the use of a deadly weapon, battery which results in substantial bodily harm or battery which is committed by strangulation as described in NRS 200.481 or 200.485 if an additional term of imprisonment may be imposed for that primary offense pursuant to this section.

-5. This section does not create a separate offense but provides an additional penalty for the primary offense, whose imposition is contingent upon the finding of the prescribed fact.
+- (a) Must not exceed the sentence imposed for the crime; and - (b) Runs concurrently or consecutively with the sentence prescribed by statute for the crime, as ordered by the court. - 4.
+The court shall not grant probation to or suspend the sentence of any person convicted of attempted murder, battery which involves the use of a deadly weapon, battery which results in substantial bodily harm or battery which is committed by strangulation as described in NRS 200.481 or 200.485 if an additional term of imprisonment may be imposed for that primary offense pursuant to this section. - 5.
+This section does not create a separate offense but provides an additional penalty for the primary offense, whose imposition is contingent upon the finding of the prescribed fact.